 During this semester in Textiles students will develop their creativity and practical skills while exploring sustainability and upcycling.
-Students will use previously worn garments to create their own items by reimagining and designing new pieces.
-Students can use a pattern to make their new pieces or create a newly designed item.
+Students will use a pattern to make their new pieces or create a newly designed item.

-- Year 10 Textiles will see students designing and creating their own clothing items from pre-loved pieces. - Throughout this task, students will document their work in a design folio of research, ideas and production plan that follow the design process.
+- Students will be designing and creating their own clothing items from pre-loved pieces. - This task will require an Op Shopping trip where students will be bus to the nearest op shop.
+Learning how to quickly alter their design options due to availability of garments. - Individual work/group work Throughout this task, students will document their own work in a design folio of research, ideas and production plan that follow the design process. - Independent work.
+Manage your own project, from concept to finished piece.
+Reflect on your skills development in areas like fabric choice, finishing techniques, and construction.

 Students will use pre-worn clothing, with a range of different materials to inspire them to create something new.
-What students will make will be based on their designs and fabric choices.
+What the students will make will be based on their design options.